i-am-marwa-ayman/lsm-db/README.md

 - [ ] **Range Queries**: Iterator support for key ranges
 - [ ] **Concurrency**: Thread-safe operations

+## Feedback

+This is an educational project built to understand LSM-tree internals.
+If you find any issues, have suggestions for improvements, or want to discuss the implementation:
+- Open an issue on GitHub
+- Reach out via email or my [x](https://x.com/_Marwa_Ayman_) account

 ---

 *Educational project to understand LSM-tree databases like LevelDB, RocksDB, and Cassandra.*